FAQ – Frequently Asked Questions

 Do we need to provide a medical form?

-Every Scout and Adult staying in camp must have a BSA Health and Medical Record filled out completely and signed by a doctor.
-This form must be brought to camp on the first day (DO NOT mail it to camp).
+Every Scout and Adult staying in camp must have a BSA Health and Medical Record filled out completely – parts A and B only, no doctor signature is required.
+This form must be brought to camp (DO NOT mail it to camp).
 The medical form no longer allows attaching another physical exam (ie: sports physical) to the BSA medical form.
-The physician’s signature must be on the BSA form to be valid.
 There are absolutely no exceptions to this requirement.
 These forms must be retained by camp, so keep a copy at home for use at other activities.
-Please make certain that both the parent’s signatures and physician’s signature sections are filled out.
-Webelos who must take medication while at camp must also have their parent complete an authorization to administer medication form.
+We provide first aid coverage at this event and parents are responsible for administering medications to their camper.

-Does my Webelos need to bring a uniform?
+Does my Cub Scout need to bring a uniform?

 How is the program structured?